 Listening to the hearing, one doubts that any regulation will be capable of dealing with the basic purpose of big tech: Manipulating personal information to make money.
 Senators may be laboring under the misapprehension that data abuse stops at Cambridge Analytica style breaches, but they have only seen the tip of the iceberg.

 No amount of regulation will protect user privacy until people realize one thing: When it comes to tech companies like Twitter, Google, and Facebook, you are not the customer.
-You are the product.We value your comments!
-Please weigh in on our comment section below.
+You are the product.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com